Quantum chemistry: Valence bond theory

-Molecular orbital
+Molecular orbital theory

-An alternative approach was developed in 1929 by Friedrich Hund and Robert S. Mulliken, in which electrons are described by mathematical functions delocalized over an entire molecule.
+An alternative approach to valence bond theory was developed in 1929 by Friedrich Hund and Robert S. Mulliken, in which electrons are described by mathematical functions delocalized over an entire molecule.
 The Hund–Mulliken approach or molecular orbital (MO) method is less intuitive to chemists, but has turned out capable of predicting spectroscopic properties better than the VB method.
-This approach is the conceptual basis of the Hartree–Fock method and further post Hartree–Fock methods.
+This approach is the conceptual basis of the Hartree–Fock method and further post-Hartree–Fock methods.

 Density functional theory

 The Thomas–Fermi model was developed independently by Thomas and Fermi in 1927.
 This was the first attempt to describe many-electron systems on the basis of electronic density instead of wave functions, although it was not very successful in the treatment of entire molecules.
 The method did provide the basis for what is now known as density functional theory (DFT).
 Modern day DFT uses the Kohn–Sham method, where the density functional is split into four terms; the Kohn–Sham kinetic energy, an external potential, exchange and correlation energies.
 A large part of the focus on developing DFT is on improving the exchange and correlation terms.
 Though this method is less developed than post Hartree–Fock methods, its significantly lower computational requirements (scaling typically no worse than n3 with respect to n basis functions, for the pure functionals) allow it to tackle larger polyatomic molecules and even macromolecules.
 This computational affordability and often comparable accuracy to MP2 and CCSD(T) (post-Hartree–Fock methods) has made it one of the most popular methods in computational chemistry.